 - gain work experience or spend a day with your mentor

-CDU offers specific scholarships for Indigenous Australians and are open to all students currently enrolled at CDU and those who have applied for a place at CDU.
+CDU offers specific scholarships for First Nations Australians and are open to all students currently enrolled at CDU and those who have applied for a place at CDU.
 The Scholarship finder will assist you in identifying scholarships where you may meet the eligibility criteria.

 In addition, CEITE offers a small scholarship to Aboriginal and Torres Strait Islander students who have received outstanding results through the GPA score at the end of the calendar year, to encourage you to continue or progress through your studies.

 The College also administers an Industry scholarship for the Information Technology discipline.
-The Australian Computer Society offers a $5000 annual Indigenous Scholarship which is awarded at the Discipline’s main yearly event, the IT CodeFair.
+The Australian Computer Society offers a $5000 annual First Nations Scholarship which is awarded at the Discipline’s main yearly event, the IT CodeFair.

 For more information about College scholarships please email CEITEemail@example.com